 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 Qualification and recognition

-After completing this course, you will receive the AHC20416 Certificate II in Horticulture.
+On successful completion you will receive AHC20416 Certificate II in Horticulture.

 How to apply